Kejriwal commits to cleaning up Delhi's landfills ahead of target | www.lokmattimes.com

 New Delhi, Sep 30 Delhi Chief Minister Arvind Kejriwal has reaffirmed his commitment to addressing the longstanding issue of garbage disposal in the city.

-He took to X on Saturday, providing an update on the progress of removing garbage from the Bhalswa Landfill site, indicating that the work is advancing at a pace exceeding the set targets.
+He took to X, providing an update on the progress of removing garbage from the Bhalswa Landfill site, indicating that the work is advancing at a pace exceeding the set targets.

-Kejriwal stated: "We had promised the people of Delhi that we would remove the mountains of garbage present in Delhi.
+Kejriwal said: "We had promised the people of Delhi that we would remove the mountains of garbage present in Delhi.
 We are engaged in this work day and night."

 Looking ahead, the Chief Minister shared the goals, explaining that they intend to eliminate 30 lakh tonnes of garbage by May 2024, exceeding this target by planning to remove 45 lakh tonnes of waste.